rchincha/project-stacker.github.io/docs/reference/stacker_file.md

 ### `overlay_dirs`
 This directive works only with OverlayFS backend storage.

-The `overlay_dirs` directive describes what directories (content) from the host should be available in the container's filesystem.
+The `overlay_dirs` directive describes the directories (content) from the host that should be available in the container's filesystem.
 It preserves all file/dirs attributes but no owner or group.